outroll/vesta/README.md

 * Focused on security and stability
 * Therefore, only Debian is supported - keeping focus on ONE eco-system - not wasting energy on compatibility with other Linux distributions
 * It will always be synchronized with official VestaCP commits
-* All VestaCP commercial plugins can be purchased only on official vestacp.com - we will not take their earnings - we are not making this because of money
+* All VestaCP commercial plugins can be purchased only on official vestacp.com - we will not take their earnings - we are not making this fork because of money - but because a freedom to enhance security and features
+* All features that is added here will be offered to official VestaCP through pull-requests

 Features
 ==================================================